Goodwill and Business Acquisition

 As a result of the Merger, the Company is dual listed on The Nasdaq Stock Market and the Tel Aviv Stock Exchange (“TASE”).
 The first trading day of the Company’s shares on TASE was January 26, 2023.

 The following table summarizes the consideration paid for Airobotics and the preliminary allocation of the purchase consideration to the estimated fair value of the assets acquired and liabilities assumed at the acquisition date.

 The intangible assets acquired include the developed technology, marketing-related assets, and customer relationships (see Note 6 – Intangible Assets).
 The final purchase price allocation will be determined when the Company has completed the detailed valuations and necessary calculations.
 The final allocation could differ materially from the preliminary allocation.
 The final allocation may include (1) changes in fair values of property, plant and equipment, (2) changes in valuation of intangible assets such as developed technology, marketing-related assets, and customer relationships, as well as goodwill and (3) other changes to assets and liabilities.
-During the three months ended June 30, 2023, an adjustment was made to reduce the estimated fair value of property and equipment and increase goodwill by $68,483.

 The goodwill represents the assembled workforce, acquired capabilities, and future economic benefits resulting from the acquisition.
 No portion of the goodwill is deductible for tax purposes.